essenciary/GenieTodoMVC/documentation/deployment.md

 This configuration file will run our test suite on every git push and git pull request, on three Julia versions (1.6, 1.7, and nightly), on the three main operating systems.
 Our testing strategy covers all the relevant Julia versions: 1.6 is LTS, 1.7 is stable, and 1.8 is nightly.
-(At the moment of writing this, Julia 1.8 is still pre-release (nightly), but if by the time you read the Julia 1.8 version is released, make sure to also explicitly add it.)
+At the moment of writing this, Julia 1.8 is still pre-release (nightly), but if by the time you read this the Julia 1.8 version is released, make sure to also explicitly add it.

 When you finish don't forget to push the changes to Github: